 Our progress has some technical similarity to accelerating the solution of linear systems of equations via fast matrix multiplication (in particular, we also rely on faster multiplication in the quotient algebra defined by the input polynomials) and, even more so, with the recent progress in the univariate polynomial rootfinding via recursive splitting of the input polynomial into factors (cf. [4], [18], [19], [20]).
 Although recursive splitting into factors may be hard even to comprehend in the case of multivariate polynomial systems, this is exactly the basic step of our novel recursive process, which finally reduces our original problem to ones of small sizes.
 Of course, we could not achieve splitting in the original space of the variables, but we yielded it in terms of idempotent elements of the associated quotient algebra (such elements represent the roots), and for this purpose we had to apply all our sophisticated and advanced techniques.
 This approach generalizes the methods of [4] and [19] to the multivariate case.
 The only missing technical point of our extension of the univariate splitting construction of [19] is the balancing of the splitting, which was the most recent and elusive step in the univariate case (cf. [19], [20]).
-It is a major challenge to advance our approach to achieve balancing in our recursive splitting process even in the worst case (possibly by using the geometry of discriminant varieties) and, consequently, to approximate all the roots of any specific polynomial system in $\mathcal{O}^(12^n D^2 \log b)$ arithmetic time.
-Another major goal is to decrease or remove the factor 12^{n} from our complexity bounds, perhaps by means of improving our entire construction or its blocks of computations with structured matrices.
+In fact, for a random choice of splitting hyperplanes in our approach, balancing and consequently the cost bound $\mathcal{O}^(D^2 \log b)$ for approximating all the roots are achieved for a large class of input polynomial systems (excluding, however, the important case of nontrivial disposition of clusters of roots).
+It is a major challenge to advance our approach to achieve balancing in our recursive splitting process even in the worst case (possibly by using the geometry of discriminant varieties) and, consequently, to approximate all the roots of any generic or sparse polynomial system in $\mathcal{O}^(3^nD^2\log b)$ arithmetic time.
+Another major goal is to decrease or remove the factor 3^n from our complexity bounds, perhaps by means of improving our entire construction or its blocks of computations with structured matrices.